Ativerc/rpi-network-monitor/README.md

 # rpi-network-monitor

-This script/project aims to build a monitoring system for the Network Status and the Internet Status of the network that its running on.
+This project aims to build a monitoring and reporting system for the Network and Internet Status.

 ## More details:
 The personal devices we use have their own network diagnostics tools built in.
 And the apps running on those devices use those tools for a confirmed network